telerik/winforms-docs/richtexteditor/how-to/customize-presentation-through-ui-layers.md

 # Customize Presentation through UI Layers

 __UILayers__ provide an extensible approach to showing different parts of __RadRichTextEditor__ Document.
 For example, there are separate layers showing the comments, the selection, the table borders, etc.

 The existing layers can be removed and additional ones can be defined to customize the presentation of different parts of the document.

 ##

 All UILayers implement the __IUILayer__ interface.
-There is an abstract class, which implements this interface -
-          __DecorationUILayerBase__, and by inheriting it, you can easily define a new layer for custom representations of your document’s layout.
+There is an abstract class, which implements this interface -  __DecorationUILayerBase__, and by inheriting it, you can easily define a new layer for custom representations of your document’s layout.
 The main method to put your logic in is:
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\HowTo\UILayers.cs region=override}}
 {{source=..\SamplesVB\RichTextEditor\HowTo\UILayers.vb region=override}}